She came to the U.S. from Mexico 44 years ago. On Tuesday, she voted for the first time.

 Ornelas emigrated from Jalisco, Mexico, to Mendota, Calif., in 1976 when her husband got a job at a farm there.
 Her husband died, and she eventually moved to Milwaukee, where she took various cleaning jobs and raised her children.

 As she prepared for her oath ceremony Monday, Ornelas said she was nervous and emotional.
-She and her daughter wore their masks, and the ceremony went quickly because only a few people were allowed to participate out of covid precautions.
+She and her daughter wore their masks, and the ceremony went quickly because only a few people were allowed to participate out of covid-19 precautions.

 Ornelas said she has witnessed anti-immigrant rhetoric and actions aimed at immigrants, and feared such sentiments may worsen without a new president.
 During an August interview, as she faced uncertainty over whether she’d be able to vote, she described why it was so important for her to finally cast a ballot: Voting was a way she could speak up on behalf of the immigrant and Latino community.